PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 <hr>

-*Now let's have a look at different BC types of BC breaks*
+*Now let's have a look at different types of BC breaks*

 ## Code BC breaks

-Code BC breaks are the most common BC breaks, and so far we have only been talking about them.
+Code BC breaks are the most common and known BC breaks, and so far we have only been talking about them.

-The two examples used above, in "Hard BC breaks and soft BC breaks", are code BC breaks.
+The two examples used above, are code BC breaks.

 ### Deprecations

-There is a standard mechanism to deal with code BC breaks: [](https://en.wikipedia.org/wiki/Deprecation).
-The idea of deprecation is to put inside the code a log message, that should be read by developers, to tell them what parts of the code will be removed in the next major version.
+There is a standard mechanism to handle code BC breaks: [deprecations](https://en.wikipedia.org/wiki/Deprecation).
+The idea of deprecation is to put inside the code a log message, that should be read by developers, to tell them what parts of the code will be removed soon, in the next major version.
 This way, developers can be informed early of the parts of the code they should not rely on in the future and adapt accordingly.
 This mechanism is widely used in the software world and has proven its effectiveness.

+So the full process goes like this:

+- developers decide to deprecate part of code A
+- developers put a deprecation message inside code A, warning users that "code A is deprecated and you should stop using it because it will soon be removed" however they keep it working for now
+- when next major version is released, code A is gone

+You can see a very recent example in [Pull Request 19657](https://github.com/PrestaShop/PrestaShop/pull/19657/files#diff-f31f293b83e5d491f378ab486297a67bR196).

 ### How PrestaShop maintainers handle this type of BC break